oasis-tcs/openc2-jadn/jadn-v1.1.md

 A JADN information model defines the essential content of discrete data items used in computing independently of how that content is represented for processing, communication or storage.
-Information values are instances of abstract UML DataTypes, and as shown in Figure 2-1 DataType definitions are organized into abstract schema packages which are included in the information model for a particular application domain.
+Information values are instances of abstract UML DataTypes, and as shown in Figure 2-1 DataType definitions are organized into abstract schema packages which are included in an application's information model.

 ![Information Model Structure](images/im-toplevel.jpg)
 ###### Figure 2-1 -- Information Model Organization

-* A JADN information model consists of a set of abstract schemas that define information content, and a set of encoding rules that define the lexical-to-value mapping in a specific data format for each JADN core DataType.
+* An IM consists of a set of abstract schemas that define information content, and a set of encoding rules that define the lexical-to-value mapping in a specific data format for each JADN core DataType.
 * Schema is the top level JADN type.
 It has two fields:
   * "info" of type "Information" containing descriptive and functional metadata
   * "types" list of type "Type" containing JADN type definitions.
 Every type definition is a UML DataType
-* Every instance of the Schema type is a schema package identified by a globally-unique namespace used to qualify the names of its types.
+* Every instance of the Schema type is identified by a globally-unique "package" namespace.
-Types in a package reference types defined in other packages using qualified names.
+Types defined in a package have names qualified by its namespace, and reference types defined in other packages by their qualified names.
-* There is no "information model" type containing or naming a set of abstract schemas.
+* There is no "information model" type containing or naming a set of schema packages.
-An IM-based application uses package(s) relevant to the application and any additional packages needed to resolve all type references.
+Applications load the relevant package(s) plus any additional packages needed to resolve type references.

 Type is defined in [Section 3](#3-jadn-types).  \
 Schema is defined in [Section 4](#4).  \